MicrosoftDocs/cloud-adoption-framework/docs/security/asset-protection.md

 Sending or receiving data external to the business should be - wherever possible - via an encrypted network connection.
 One option for this is to establish a Virtual Private Network (VPN) connection, which encrypts the network route between two fixed points.
-VPNs enables smaller sites, such as branch offices to connect into the cloud environment in order to send and receive data securely.
+VPNs enable smaller sites, such as branch offices to connect into the cloud environment in order to send and receive data securely.

 #### ExpressRoute

-For large scale connections such as into an on-premises data centre, the Azure ExpressRoute solution can provide a secure and performant network connection between two trusted locations.
+For large-scale connections such as into an on-premises data centre, the Azure ExpressRoute solution can provide a secure and performant network connection between two trusted locations.
 ExpressRoute enables organizations to establish the secure network route for high-volume, high-frequency network traffic required as part of a hybrid landing zone implementation.

 #### HTTPS